-We sprinkle spots of baking soda on the concrete outside.
-Then, I get a little cup of vinegar and a medicine syringe (from an old Tylenol bottle or you can buy them at any grocery store).
+Sprinkle spots of baking soda on the concrete outside.
+Then, get a little cup of vinegar and a medicine syringe (from an old Tylenol bottle or you can buy them at any grocery store).

 Little ones who can pull the syringe up and down can squirt the baking soda with vinegar and watch it bubble.
-Lots of baking soda spots = lots of quiet play.
+Lots of baking soda spots = lots of quiet play= happy mom!
 I can easily go through half a box.
 Add some food coloring to the vinegar for more fun!
 We hose it off or just wait for the rain when done.

 Related Post: 24 Indoor activities for toddlers

-One day I was cooking spaghetti and they were getting really rambunctious.
+One day I was cooking spaghetti and my toddlers were getting really rambunctious.
 So I put about 10 raw noodles on the floor, and a handful of mini marshmallows (bigger ones work better), and told them to poke each marshmallow.

-WOW it was quiet for 10-15 min…thats like forever in toddler land!
-No they weren’t capable of building structures yet but they did manage to concentrate on putting one spaghetti noodle into each mini marshmallow, which passed some time and let them practice dexterity!
-Of course they ate the marshmallows later…
+WOW it was like magic.
+Quiet for 10-15 min…thats like forever in toddler land!
+No they weren’t capable of building structures yet but they did manage to concentrate on putting one spaghetti noodle into each mini marshmallow!
+Of course they ate them too…

 10. Use an old tissue box/cereal box for a mailbox

 Before you run away thinking your not crafty, hear me out!
 Tissue boxes are zero prep, because of the hole in it.
-Cereal boxes just need a little slot cut on any side with scissors.
+Cereal boxes just need a little slot cut on any side.
 That’s it.

-Totally entertaining I guess!
-To make mail, I either cut a cereal box apart and let them “address” the mail with a pen, (they scribble, it’s cute)…or just have them find toys to put in it like “packages”.
-If you have stickers around they could also sticker up the “mail” before sending it.
+To make mail, I either cut a cereal box apart and let them “address” the mail with a pen, (they scribble all over it)…or just have them find toys to put them in like “packages”.
+If you have stickers around they could also sticker up the “mail” or mailbox.

-My kids were 2.5 and 4 when we got this, but it is AWESOME!
+My kids were 2.5 and 4 when we got this art easel, but it is AWESOME!
 It has a chalkboard, whiteboard, and paper roll with paint buckets.
 For a non messy day, just leave out painting and let them draw and erase.
 Don’t forget to buy chalk, markers, dry erase markers and paint as they do not come with this set.